Stacktical/stacktical.github.io/_posts/2019-07-24-dsla-listing-postponed-stacktical-partnership-p2pb2b.md

 ## Don't do DSLA deposits to the exchange yet

-Yesterday, members in our community noticed that the DSLA deposit feature has mistakenly been made available to all users on the exchange, despite any official announcement from P2PB2B and Stacktical.
+Yesterday, members in our community noticed that the DSLA deposit feature had mistakenly been made available to all users on the exchange, despite any official announcement from P2PB2B and Stacktical.

 **Please refrain from doing any DSLA deposit until further notice, you might lose your assets.**